CS-DS-125/125book/source/01-Introduction/ExampleProgram.rst

 Good code not only solves the problem, it is also clear and well-organized (we will use the term well-structured inthe course).
-Bad code either doesn't do the job correctly or is so convuoluted that other people can't understand it.
+Bad code either doesn't do the job correctly or is so convoluted that other people can't understand it.
 When bad code breaks it may be easier to simply re-write everything from scratch rather than trying to decipher the code.
 By the end of this course you will understand how to write clear, straight-forward code that both instructs the computer to how to